LLNL/scr/doc/rst/users/integration.rst

-If a process does not write any files during a checkpoint, it must still call :code:`SCR_Start_output` and :code:`SCR_Complete_output` as these functions are collective.
+If a process does not write any files during a checkpoint, it must still call :code:`SCR_Start_output` and :code:`SCR_Complete_output` as these functions are collective over all processes.
 All files registered through a call to :code:`SCR_Route_file` between a given :code:`SCR_Start_output` and :code:`SCR_Complete_output` pair are considered to be part of the same checkpoint file set.